 La Carretera de los Yungas is, probably, the most famous road in the world as well as the most dangerous.
-It has been heralded as one of the most spectaculars roads in the world by the dangerousroads.org users.
 This gravel dirt track covers a 69-kilometre (43 mi) stretch between La Paz and Coroico, in the Yungas region of Bolivia.
 It is the black widow of roads.
 It’s notorious for being the most treacherous stretch of road in the world as threats of landslides and the 1000 meter cliff faces pose serious danger while traveling its slick and rocky path.

-The Furka pass is a high mountain pass at an elevation of 2,431 m (7976ft) above sea level, located in one of the snowiest regions in Switzerland.
+The Furka pass is a high mountain pass at an elevation of 2.431 m (7,976ft) above the sea level, located in one of the snowiest regions in Switzerland.
 The pass links the Ursern valley in the canton of Uri with the municipality of Goms in the canton of Valais.
 Furkapass is the fourth highest paved mountain pass in the country, and the road over the pass was built in 1867.
 The pass was imortalised by the Aston DB5 / Ford Mustang car chase in James Bond's Goldfinger.
 It's one of the highest mountain passes of the Alps.

 The popular tourist road Lysevegen in Forsand in Ryfylke (FV500) is a curvy mountainous road going from Lysebotn innermost in the Lysefjord to Sirdal, with a length of 29 km (18 mi.)
 This is an impressive road in the high mountains of Rogaland and Vest Agder some of it single carriageway with passing places - with impressive scenery and weather.